gamedrive-cc/gamedrive-docs/docs/in-depth/module.json/index.md

 ## How to use module.json?

-Create in root directory
+- Create module.js in root directory to control entire project

-Create inside each room
+- Create module.json inside each room folder to override the root module.json

 ## Good to know
-module.json will not works when call action
+module.json will not works when call action.
+So all modules will be loaded